johnnyonline/polygon-CTFs/src/honest-farmer/README.md

 Pass the challenge by emptying the lending pool and earning >5 WETH.

-NOTE: this challenge requires you to set a valid RPC URL in the challenge’s test file to fork Arbitrum state into your local environment.
+NOTE: this challenge requires you to set a valid RPC URL in the repo's .env file to fork Arbitrum state into your local environment.